Sednai/xz-unsupervised/moonshot/README.md

 }
 ```

-## Important remarks

-Currently, all security considerations should be dealt with on PG level as no java security policy is implemented.
-You should not allow arbitrary users to create java functions, as the code will be run as a postgres process.
-Do not allow users to modify the GUC settings.
-Also, we advise against using the global background worker for sensitive data.

 ## Java API

 The Non-JDBC API can only be invoked in foreground mode or in a user based background worker.
 Build the jar in the `java/` directory with `mvn` and load onto the classpath.
 The API requires Java 21 and the JVM flags `--enable-preview --enable-native-access=moonshot`